Asynchronous Video Interviews change Flexible Shift Hiring

 Real Examples And Scenarios

 Example 1: A regional hospitality chain replaced phone screens with a two-question asynchronous step for hourly staff.
 The chain reported that completion rates rose because candidates could record after shifts.
-Recruiters spent less time arranging interviews and 30 percent more candidates progressed to in-person trial shifts.
+Recruiters spent less time arranging interviews, and 30 percent more candidates progressed to in-person trial shifts.

 Reducing Bias And Improving Fairness